khcanniff/TigAR/README.md

 <img src =https://github.com/khcanniff/TigAR/blob/master/Documentation/Images/Vuforia%20target.JPG width="500"/>

 ##### The image above is one example of the target image as it sits in the Vuforia database.
 Vuforia places markers (the yellow + signs) on each image to show how it recognizes images.
 We needed to provide compatible images that would be easy to scan, so stencil-like drawings were the best types for our case.

-### Building Vuforia with Unity
-##### First download Vuforia and [follow their steps](https://library.vuforia.com/articles/Training/getting-started-with-vuforia-in-unity.html) to install it in the project.
-Go to Window -> Vuforia Configuration and then add the Vuforia key.
-This key is located on the Final Submission assignment within README.txt, so copy that key and place it into the "App License Key" section in the inspector.
-Use this key only since it connects directly to the correct database we used.
-Once this is done, Vuforia will be ready for development.

 # GPS Guidance:
 ### GPS script (no third party engine)